oAGoulart/roedor/README.md

 [![License](https://img.shields.io/badge/license-MIT-informational.svg)](https://opensource.org/licenses/MIT)
 ![Go](https://github.com/oAGoulart/roedor/workflows/Go/badge.svg)

 A modular web crawler Go module.
 The purpose of this module is to crawl through web sites and extract data using the python package [**Markout**](https://github.com/oAGoulart/markout).
-All extract data is then stored into a CSV file to be analyzed later.
+All extracted data is then stored into a CSV file to be analyzed later.

 ## Usage